ocurity/dracon/docs/getting-started.md

 ```

 > :warning: **Warning 1:** make sure you can connect to the KiND control plane
-> before proceeding. some times it takes a bit for everything to get started.
+> before proceeding.
+Sometimes it takes a bit for everything to get started.

 ## Deploying Dracon dependencies